Cookie preferences

 What is a measurement protocol?

-The measurement protocol describes your production plant, what energy flows there are and how these energy flows are measured.
+The measurement protocol describes your production installation, what energy flows there are and how these energy flows are measured.

 Content requirements for a measurement protocol are:

-• A description of the owner, location and connections, including the correct EAN codes of both the connection and the unique production plant EAN code;
+• A description of the owner, location and connections, including the correct EAN codes of both the connection and the unique production installation EAN code;

-• An overview of the various facilities that make up the production plant;
+• An overview of the various facilities that make up the production installation;

 • The method of measurement, a description of accuracy and, if applicable, the necessary corrections;